-Sleep is very important for good psychological and physical health.
-Sleep therapy helps with identifying problems that may be unaddressed that are contributing to your lack of sleep, as it can commonly be a symptom of other psychological problems.
-Addressing these issues can help the stress that is keeping you awake.
 Sometimes when we are experiencing difficulties or feel overwhelmed and busy during the day, the mind finds it hard to settle and tries to alert your attention to your unresolved problems when you are not distracted and in bed.
 The resulting disturbance in sleep can then develop into its’ own problem with accompanying poor concentration and mood, contributing to a vicious cycle of distress and poor health.

-Some of which are intuitive things we do when not sleeping that can actually prolong or intensify the sleep problem.
-These include: catching up on sleep during the day, going to bed too early, over use of stimulants such as caffeine, as well as many others that will be explained to you.
+- Environmental and behavioural factors: Some of which are intuitive things we do when not sleeping that can actually prolong or intensify the sleep problem.
+These include: catching up on sleep during the day, going to bed too early, overuse of stimulants such as caffeine, as well as many others that will be explained to you.
 We often do not have the most appropriate sleep conditions or patterns that help the mind and body wind down.
 Your therapist will help assess areas that can be improved in your sleep environment and routine.

-There are common types of thinking distortions around poor sleep that need exploring as they contribute to an anxiety that can develop as the problem gets worse.
+- Other factors: There are common types of thinking distortions around poor sleep that need exploring as they contribute to anxiety that can develop as the problem gets worse.
 These natural but unhelpful thoughts are a major maintain factor in sleep disorders and your therapist will help you approach your sleep difficulty in a less catastrophic way.

 At Nightingale Hospital sleep therapy treatment can be accessed in an individual or group setting as part of an outpatient, day patient or inpatient programme in London.
 To understand the most suitable for your needs and personal circumstances our team would welcome your call.